Killing of Keane Mulready-Woods: Disappearance

+Eight days prior to his disappearance, Gardaí had warned Mulready-Woods that his life was under threat.

 Mulready-Woods was last seen around 6 pm on 12 January 2020 at St Dominic's Bridge in Drogheda.
 He had recently called his mother to ask her to leave money out for his taxi home later that evening.
 His sister posted a message on Facebook the afternoon of the following day, asking if anyone had seen him.

 Human remains found

-Coolock

-On 13 January 2020 a local man found a sports bag with human remains at the junction of Moatview Gardens and Moatview Drive in Coolock.
+On 13 January 2020, a local found a sports bag with human remains at the junction of Moatview Gardens and Moatview Drive in Coolock.
 The bag had been thrown from a dark coloured passing car.
 The remains were found around 10pm.
-The bag also contained flip-flops, which were taken as a warning not to cross Lawlor, whose flip-flops had been stolen in the mugging.
+The bag also contained a pair of flip flops, which was believed to be a warning from Lawlor referencing his mugging the previous month.

-Drumcondra

 Further human remains, believed to be a head and hands, were found in a burnt-out car in Trinity Terrace, Drumcondra in the early hours of Wednesday 15 January.

-Drogheda

-The torso of the teen was finally found on a site next to Rathmullen Park in Drogheda on 1 April 2021.
-A DNA test confirmed the identity of the torso relating to the teen.

-Identification

 On the night of 15 January, Gardaí confirmed that DNA tests had confirmed that the limbs found in Coolock were those of Keane Mulready-Woods.
 On Friday 17 January Gardaí confirmed that the partial remains found in the car had been identified as those of Keane Mulready-Woods.

+Mulready-Woods's severed torso was finally found on a site next to Rathmullen Park in Drogheda on 1 April 2021.
+A DNA test confirmed the torso belonged to Mulready-Woods.